-We have all heard that a healthy gut is the secret to good health.
+We have all heard that a healthy gut is a secret to good health.

-One of the reasons that gut health is so important is because of the influence of gut bacteria on our hormones.
+One of the reasons that gut health is so important is because of how gut bacteria affect your hormones.

 Gut bacteria and your hormones are closely connected, an imbalance in your gut bacteria, known as the microbiome can affect your sex hormones, adrenal hormones, and even your thyroid hormones.